What is Pension Drawdown?

 Pension drawdown is a way to take income from your pension pot after you reach age 55 (age 57 from April 2028).
 You access up to 25% cash tax-free and keep the rest in your pot invested until you need it.

-As a Legal & General Stakeholder Pension customer you can move your funds into a Pension Drawdown so you can have easy access to a flexible income in your retirement.
+As a Legal & General Stakeholder Pension customer you can move your pot into a Pension Drawdown so you can have easy access to a flexible income in your retirement.

 If you're 50 or over, you should consider having a free Pension Wise appointment, before you decide how to access your pension.